-Nursing Mission Statement
+Nursing Mission & Philosophy

 The nursing faculty has defined the following terms as part of their philosophical beliefs regarding nursing and nursing education.